 As in previous reports, we have continued our examination of the stages of the PAS process consistent with this Task.
-We examined the threshold analyses that were performed for the period of July 1, through September 30, 2014.
+We examined the threshold analyses that were performed for the period of October 1, through December 31, 2014.
 This included a review of peer-based threshold analyses completed by the PAS Administration Unit and the identification of officers meeting the single-event threshold.

 In accordance with this Task requirement, we reviewed PAS processes for the system's use in placement of officers on special assignment, transfer of officers, and commendations.
 An important function of PAS is to regularly provide supervisors with relevant information on officers.
-To consider that function, we again reviewed reports of quarterly PAS command reviews of officers by supervisors, and again found appropriate use of the system and no significant issues of concern.
+To consider that function, we again reviewed reports of regular quarterly PAS command reviews of officers by supervisors.
+We again found appropriate use of the system and no significant issues.